videojs/videojs-contrib-ads/docs/developer/overview.md

 ### plugin.js

 The entry point of the application.
 Registers the plugin with video.js.
 Implements [public API](../integrator/api.md).
-Manages application-level state on `player.ads`, including resetting it on source change.
+Manages application-level state on `player.ads` and resets state on source change.
 Initializes other feature modules.

 ### adBreak.js

 Common code that is invoked when ad breaks start and end.
-Called by ad states.
+Used by Preroll.js, Midroll.js, and Postroll.js.

 ### cancelContentPlay.js

+Feature that prevents content playback while prerolls are handled. cancelContentPlay is used when video.js middleware is *not* available.

+### playMiddleware.js

-Feature that prevents content playback before ads when video.js middleware is not available.
+Feature that prevents content playback while prerolls are handled. playMiddleware is used when video.js middleware is available.

 ### contentupdate

 Implements the `contentchanged` event.

-### playMiddleware.js

-Feature that prevents content playback before ads when video.js middleware is available.

 ### plugin.scss